 Students are required to complete a minimum of 10 service hours per academic semester while enrolled at Lee excluding summer terms (up to 80 hours).
 For every 10 hours completed outside of a service-enhanced or service-embedded course, a volunteer project form and two-page reflection paper must be submitted to the Leonard Center.
-In a four-year program, 80 hours of service-learning convert to 2.0 credit hours of your religion minor.
+In a four-year program, students will complete 80 hours of service-learning.
 Transfer students enrolled at Lee University will be required to complete the equivalency of 10 service-learning hours for every semester they are at Lee University (up to 80 hours).
 Students can turn in a maximum of 20 hours per organization per academic year.

 “Deke” is short hand for diakoneo, a Greek word found in the Bible meaning “to serve.”
 Deke Day is students’ first introduction to service-learning at Lee University.
 Hundreds of freshmen students load onto buses and vans bound for elderly care facilities and retirement communities.
 In each facility, students interact with residents and, in the process, come to gain a better understanding of the service-learning program and to engage with classmates in a meaningful way.

 For every 10 hours completed outside of a service-enhanced or service-embedded course, a volunteer project form and two-page reflection paper must be submitted to the Leonard Center.
 Service-learning hours are due by November 1 and/or April 1 of the respective semester.
 Please see form for further guidelines.

 Lee University encourages and values all types of Christian service.
 However, only certain types of service may be counted toward the service-learning requirement.
 Students should e-mail email@example.com with a description of the activity and non-profit organization to request approval before participating in the project.
 Once pre-approval has been granted, students may receive credit for work done with the non-profit.
 A student can receive no more than 20 hours of service credit per academic school year for any one service project or organization.
 Students who complete their 10 hours of service for the semester may work ahead and turn in hours that exceed the semester’s requirement.